We know the facts about Pearl Harbor. We learn them in school and memorize them for tests …

-From the beaches of Normandy, to the Berlin Wall, to the Freedom Trail in Boston and beyond, what we will forever remember are the voices.
+From the beaches of Normandy to the Berlin Wall, to the Freedom Trail in Boston and beyond, what we will forever remember are the voices.
 Sometimes it was a recorded story or a journal entry we would stop to listen to or read.
-Sometimes it was a first hand account of someone we met that experienced the event.
-At Pearl Harbor it was all of these things, and more.
+Sometimes it was a first-hand account of someone we met that experienced the event.
+At Pearl Harbor, it was all of these things and more.

 The kids listened to recorded stories of the Japanese American citizens taken away from their homes and businesses and sent to Honouliuli internment camp.
 They made connections to our home town of Bainbridge Island, Washington where many Japanese Americans were forcibly removed after the attack on Pearl Harbor.
 In February of this year, President Obama named Honouliuli a national monument.

 Our 12-year-old questioned the National Park Ranger about the sheets of oil surrounding the USS Arizona.
-He learned that there were 1.4 million gallons of fuel on board the Pennsylvania-class battleship when she sank.
+He learned that there were 1.4 million gallons of fuel onboard the Pennsylvania-class battleship when she sank.
 More than 60 years later, approximately nine quarts surfaces from the ship each day.

 Our 10-year-old was talking to a civilian who witnessed the attack.
 He now volunteers to “talk story.”
-He saw our boys together and shared that on the USS Arizona there were 37 sets of brothers that died.
+He saw our boys together and shared that in the USS Arizona there were 37 sets of brothers that died.

-The Hawaiians have a word for talk story, it is mo’ olelo.
+The Hawaiians have a word for talk story, it is mo’olelo.
 The basic belief is that anyone who has a story to tell has the potential to teach.
 If we, as students can quiet what we know long enough, we may be able to open ourselves up to new chapters.
 It does not mean we are subjects of a lecture and we don’t converse.
 In Hawaiian tradition, talking story is about sharing, questioning, and building understanding from the inside out.
 It is a powerful learning tool, and it transcends curricula as it builds community by connecting the past and present for the future generation.